BET: Uncut

-BET: Uncut is a defunct music video block program that aired on BET from 2000 until 2006.
-The videos contained within the show featured mature content, including highly sexualized imagery.
-The content assured the program a permanent TV Parental Guidelines rating of TV-MA, with a 'viewer discretion' advisory leading into the start of and each segment of the show.
+BET: Uncut is a defunct music video block program that aired on BET from September 2000 until July 2006.
+The videos contained within the show featured mature content, including highly sexualized imagery, violent lyrics, etc. The content assured the program a permanent TV Parental Guidelines rating of TV-14, later TV-MA, with a 'viewer discretion' advisory leading into the start of each segment of the show.
 Uncut mainly aired on Fridays through Sundays at 3 a.m.
-EST.
+EST, sometimes aired on weekdays.
+This block program primarily gave a spotlight to songs by artists who couldn't air on regular daytime programming blocks like RapCity, 106 & Park, etc.

-Its last episode aired on July 7, 2006 and was hosted by Jermaine Dupri.
-BET announced the cancellation of the show on July 25, 2006.
+Its last episode aired on July 7, 2006 and was hosted by Jermaine Dupri at the Body Tap strip club.
+BET officially announced the cancellation of the show on July 25, 2006.

 Controversy

 While the videos were lightly censored, the show's content has been the focus of controversy, with Nelly's video for "Tip Drill" by far the video with the most outcry among Uncut videos.
 For example, the Associated Press has reported that even some hip-hop artists such as Big Boi of Outkast thought the show was distasteful and could constitute soft porn.
 Likewise, individuals affiliated with historically black institutions such as Spelman College and Essence Magazine stated that the erotic imagery of the show falls outside of acceptable standards.
-Regardless, the show maintained a degree of popularity.

 False 'return'

 On August 5, 2015, BET put out a release announcing the block's return on August 11.
 The 'relaunch' of the series proved to be merely a publicity stunt (especially as August 11 was a Tuesday evening compared to the weekend berth Uncut aired in the past), and after an intro with the imagery of Uncut, the actual series in the timeslot was the premiere of the BET revival of Punk'd, which had been announced earlier in the year.

+On February 2021, it was announced that BET Uncut was returning for Valentine's Day weekend, but was another prank by BET.